-- This uprising also involved social boycott of the moneylender.
+- This uprising also involved a social boycott of the moneylender.

 - Birsa Munda-led this movement in the region south of Ranchi

 - The Mundas conventionally enjoyed a special rent rate as the original clearer (Khuntkatti) of the forest.
-But this was eroded by the jaghirdars and thikadars arrived as traders and moneylenders.
+But this was eroded by the jagirdars and thikadars arrived as traders and moneylenders.

-- As a result of this rebellion, government enacted Chotanagpur Tenancy Act 1908, recognized Khuntkatti rights, banned Beth Begari (forced labor)
+- As a result of this rebellion, the government enacted the Chotanagpur Tenancy Act 1908, recognized Khuntkatti rights, banned Beth Begari (forced labour)

 - Led by Titu Mir/ Mir Nithar Ali